Romani people: Persecutions

-Historical persecution
+Roma enslavement

-One of the most enduring persecutions against the Romani people was their enslavement.
+One of the most enduring persecutions against the Roma was their enslavement.
 Slavery was widely practiced in medieval Europe, including the territory of present-day Romania from before the founding of the principalities of Moldavia and Wallachia in the 13th–14th centuries.
-Legislation decreed that all the Romani living in these states, as well as any others who immigrated there, were classified as slaves.
+Legislation decreed that all the Roma living in these states, as well as any others who immigrated there, were classified as slaves.
 Slavery was gradually abolished during the 1840s and 1850s.

 The exact origins of slavery in the Danubian Principalities are not known.
-There is some debate over whether the Romani people came to Wallachia and Moldavia as free men or were brought there as slaves.
-Historian Nicolae Iorga associated the Roma people's arrival with the 1241 Mongol invasion of Europe and he also considered their enslavement a vestige of that era, in which the Romanians took the Roma from the Mongols and preserved their status as slaves so they could use their labor.
-Other historians believe that the Romani were enslaved while they were being captured during the battles with the Tatars.
+There is some debate over whether the Roma came to Wallachia and Moldavia as free people or were brought there as slaves.
+Historian Nicolae Iorga associated the Roma's arrival with the 1241 Mongol invasion of Europe and he also considered their enslavement a vestige of that era, in which the Romanians took the Roma from the Mongols and preserved their status as slaves so they could use their labor.
+Other historians believe that the Roma were enslaved while they were being captured during the battles with the Tatars.
 The practice of enslaving prisoners of war may have also been adopted from the Mongols.

-Some Romani may have been slaves of the Mongols or the Tatars or they may have served as auxiliary troops in the Mongol or Tatar armies, but most of them migrated from south of the Danube at the end of the 14th century, some time after the founding of Wallachia.
+Some Roma may have been slaves of the Mongols or the Tatars, or they may have served as auxiliary troops in the Mongol or Tatar armies.
+However, most of them migrated from south of the Danube at the end of the 14th century, some time after the founding of Wallachia.
 By then, the institution of slavery was already established in Moldavia and it was possibly established in both principalities.
 After the Roma migrated into the area, slavery became a widespread practice among the majority of the population.
-The Tatar slaves, smaller in numbers, were eventually merged into the Roma population.
+The Tatar slaves, smaller in numbers, were eventually merged into the Romani population.